10. How to Pay for a War: Part 2#

 and in state 2, prices are:

-We will assume the same transition matrix and \(G_t\) process as above
+We specify the same transition matrix and \(G_t\) process that we used earlier.

 # New model parameters